NativeScript/playground-feedback/.github/issue_template.md

 ### Are there any entries logged in the Device Logs tab?

-### Please provide the following information shown in devices tab in the playground:
+### Please provide the following information shown in the devices tab in the playground:
 - Model
 - OS version
 - Preview app version